Chontal Maya: History

 The territory of the Yokot'an was the cradle of the Olmec civilization, which lived there from about 1400 BCE until about 400 BCE.
 The Maya civilization reached its height in about the year 300 of the Common Era.
 At this time, the Yokot'an were also at their cultural apex.
 They had already begun to decline by the time of the Spanish conquest of Yucatán, and are mentioned in the narratives of Bernal Díaz del Castillo and Hernán Cortés.

+In the early 16th century, the Yokot'an were divided into six provinces: Acalan (immediately to the east of the Laguna de Términos, Copilco (the westernmost province, including Nacajuca), Ixtapa-Usumacinta (in southeastern Tabasco), Potonchán, Xicalango (Ciudad del Carmen and the mainland to the southwest as far as Jonuta), and Zahuatan-Chilapa (around Jalapa and Macuspana).
+The Yokot'an were known as merchants who travelled by canoe, and their homeland was a center of trade attracting merchants from throughout Mesoamerica, including larger mutually hostile powers who took advantage of its location in neutral ground.
+Potonchan and Jalapa were by far the most populous Yokot'an urban centers, with a population of about 13,000 each.
+With the exception of Acalan, the major economic product was cacao, especially in Copilco.
+Fish, fruit and maize were also plentiful.
+Nahuas also lived throughout the region, particularly in Xicalango, and often formed a significant portion of the ruling classes, though ultimately a minority in contrast to the areas to the west such as Coatzacoalcos.